js2264/VplotR/paper/paper.md

 # Data availability

 Yeast MNase-seq data has been obtained from @Henikoff2011Nov (SRR3193263).
 ABF1 and REB1 binding motifs in yeast have been annotated in sacCer3 genome using `TFBStools` [@Tan2016May] and `JASPAR2018` [@Khan2018Jan].
 The motif occurrences with a relScore >= 0.90 were considered to be real binding sites.

+# Author contributions

+J.S.: Conceptualization, Methodology, Software, Formal analysis, Investigation, Data Curation, Writing - Original Draft, Writing - Review & Editing, Visualization.
+J.A.: Conceptualization, Supervision, Funding acquisition, Project administration.

+# Acknowledgments

+We would like to thank editors from the Journal of Open Source Software, and notably C. Soneson, for their efforts to ensure a helpful and transparent reviewing procedure.
+We would also like to thank F. Geier and H. Kironde for their contribution as reviewers.
+This work was supported by a Wellcome Trust Senior Research Fellowship to J.A.
+(101863) and a Medical Research Council DTP studentship to J.S..

 # References